 Under The Code of Practice on Local Authority Accounting disclosure of the impact of accounting standards issued but not yet adopted is required.
 Following a review of the relevant standards it has been determined that there would be no material changes to the accounts if these were to have been adopted.
-The relevant standards are set out below:
+The relevant standards are: